Who are fake sugar daddies?

 - Inform your credit card company, block your card and bank account, and change your passwords, in case you provided information to the sugar daddy scammer.

-In general, don’t trust any offer that sounds too good to be true and never share your personal information with people you don’t know.
+In general, don’t trust any offer that sounds too good to be true and never share your sensitive data with people you don’t know.

 Want to read more like this?